Do we have to buy books?

 What is the uniform and where can I buy it?

-The school uniform is black jumper, grey trousers and white shirt and is available in Sweeney’s in Achill Sound.
+The school uniform is black jumper, grey trousers and white shirt and is available from Fahey’s in Castlebar.
 It is very important that students present neatly and appropriately for school and we ask for parental co-operation in this regard.
 There is no designated uniform for P.E., but students are expected to dress in tracksuits and runners for this class.

 What are ticks?